There are a lot of reptiles and amphibians in Lawachara other than just pythons and tortoises. What else did we see and

 Cope’s Assam Frogs were common:

-As were both species of Microhyla, Berdmore’s Narrowmouth Frogs and Mymensingh Narrowmouth Frog (Microhyla mymensinghensis):
+As were both species of Microhyla, Berdmore’s Narrowmouth Frogs and Mymensingh Narrowmouth Frog:

-Some specimens were captured during the transects, to be systematically identified, photographed, and then released back where they were found.
-The identification of a reptile or amphibian can be complicated, requiring a ton of data to be collected.
+Some specimens were systematically identified, photographed, and then released back where they were found.
+The identification of a reptile or amphibian can be complicated.
 Here is a sample “ID sheet” filled out for an unusual kukri snake:

-Here are a few other snakes that were found during our nighttime explorations:
+A few other snakes found during our nighttime explorations: